Skip to main content

 5. Verification and submission

-Once you've shared all the required information, here's how Aloware handles the next steps:
+Once you have shared all the required information, here's how Aloware handles the next steps:

 1. Aloware will review to ensure everything is correct.